rdbyrd/LPLD_local_history_index/README.md

-# LPLD_local_history_index
+# Index
-A file index for locating documents at the Lawrenceburg Public Library
+This project is designed to create an index for locating vertical files at the .